thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_18.md

 ### 9. KEY QUOTES

-* **"The Biden Administration's labor policies are based on a fundamentally flawed understanding of the relationship between work and opportunity." (p.
-594)**  This quote reflects Berry's opposition to the Biden Administration's approach to labor policy.
+* **"The Biden Administration's labor policies are based on a fundamentally flawed understanding of the relationship between work and opportunity." <sup>(594)</sup>**  This quote reflects Berry's opposition to the Biden Administration's approach to labor policy.
 * **"The family-supporting job is the cornerstone of the American Dream.
-We must restore it to its rightful place in our economy." (p.
-596)**  This quote highlights the chapter's emphasis on traditional family values and the importance of a single breadwinner.
+We must restore it to its rightful place in our economy." <sup>(596)</sup>**  This quote highlights the chapter's emphasis on traditional family values and the importance of a single breadwinner.
-* **"The DEI revolution is a dangerous assault on freedom of speech, freedom of religion, and the free market." (p.
-597)**  This quote reveals the chapter's hostility towards diversity, equity, and inclusion initiatives.
+* **"The DEI revolution is a dangerous assault on freedom of speech, freedom of religion, and the free market." <sup>(597)</sup>**  This quote reveals the chapter's hostility towards diversity, equity, and inclusion initiatives.
-* **"We must protect the rights of unborn children and support mothers who choose life." (p.
-600)**  This quote reflects the chapter's anti-abortion stance.
+* **"We must protect the rights of unborn children and support mothers who choose life." <sup>(600)</sup>**  This quote reflects the chapter's anti-abortion stance.
-* **"Religious freedom is a fundamental right, and we must protect the ability of religious employers to operate according to their beliefs." (p.
-601)**  This quote emphasizes the chapter's support for religious exemptions to anti-discrimination laws.
+* **"Religious freedom is a fundamental right, and we must protect the ability of religious employers to operate according to their beliefs." <sup>(601)</sup>**  This quote emphasizes the chapter's support for religious exemptions to anti-discrimination laws.

 ### 10. SUMMARY & SIGNIFICANCE